sinistersnare/SchemeContinuations/README.md

 [minilisp](https://github.com/rui314/minilisp).
 Thanks rui314!

 TODO:
+* All the TODOs in the code LOL
+* String interning of symbols!!!
 * Replace usage of `panic!(...)` and other possibly panicking things with proper error handling.
 Things like `if idx_valid { vec[idx] }` can be kept.
 * a lot of pub functions should probably just be `pub(crate)`?
 * Symbol interning with some rust string-intern crate like Lasso.